MetanoKid/coding-scars/_drafts/finite-state-machines.md

 As with all of the Gang of Four's patterns, we're going for a full object-oriented design: each state will become a class on its own that handles the logic in one part of the behavior.
 As before, we'll have a single state as a member object in the SCV class.

-All states will have a common interface: the `update` function we'll be delegating to within the SCV's `update` function.
+All states will have a common interface: the `update` and `executeAction` functions, same as before.

 The superclass for all of the states would be: